 Predicted Win: Gary Oldman for Darkest Hour

 I think this is pretty much a no-brainer that Gary Oldman will win here who gives a terrific performance as Winston Churchill, even if the film he’s in is severely lacking.
+As for who should win, easily Daniel Day-Lewis who gives a barnstorming performance in Phantom Thread.
 This is mostly a good set of nominations and I’m particularly happy to see Kaluuya make the cut.
 My only issue is Denzel Washington – whilst I haven’t seen the film he’s nominated for yet, it hasn’t received great reviews and Washington is clearly an Academy favourite, similarly landing a nomination last year for Fences which wasn’t a brilliant film by any means.
 I would have liked to have seen Christian Bale nominated for Hostiles, Vince Vaughn for Brawl in Cell Block 99 and Hugh Jackman for Logan.

 Sally Hawkins for The Shape of Water

 Frances McDormand for Three Billboards Outside Ebbing, Missouri